Machine learning researcher aims to facilitate earlier falls intervention

-PhD student Abishek Shrestha will collect these metrics on the Balance Mat: mean, sway path, sway range, root mean square sway, maximum and minimum sway and sway velocity.
+Abishek Shrestha will use the Balance Mat to collect the following data: mean, sway path, sway range, root mean square sway, maximum and minimum sway and sway velocity.

 Dr Ghahramani is Senior Lecturer and Program Director in Engineering at the Faculty of Science and Technology, a member of the UC Human Centred Technology Research Centre and a long-time research partner of Balance Mat Pty Ltd – the manufacturer and intellectual property owner of Balance Mat systems and technology.
-A photographic slide show near the foot of the Balance Mat Pty Ltd company website home page makes for interesting viewing.
-It features Maryam (shown above), the Balance Mat and the Balance Mat calibration robot, back in May 2022.
-Abishek Shrestha and his software developer colleague Binod Shrestha are shown in the slide show too.
+A photographic slide show near the foot of the Balance Mat Pty Ltd website home page makes for interesting viewing.
+It features Maryam (shown below), the Balance Mat and the Balance Mat calibration robot, way back in May 2022.

 Abishek’s research will explore the Balance Mat system’s ability to identify clinically meaningful balance deficits – first, by conducting measurement assurance across technical, clinical and informatics domains; then by comparing balance data from existing clinical tools; and lastly by using machine learning to develop a predictive model of falls likelihood and the consequent need for timely preventative interventions.